-"Did you know beforehand that Mc-Kay wanted to marry you?"
-Ellery
+"Did you know beforehand that Mc-

-"Oh, yes, he'd said, often enough, that he loved me.
+Kay wanted to marry you?" asked.
+"Oh, yes, he'd said, often of Ellery yes, he'd said, often enough, that he loved me.
 I'd told him I didn't love him.
-But this time-well, you know what Steve was like, Mr. Queen.
+But this time-well, you know what Steve was like.
+Mr. Queen.
 You know that if he had proof that Daddy had stolen money, he'd have carried out his threat to use it if I didn't do as he said.
 So . . .
 I agreed to marry him."
 "And broke your engagement to Dr. Temple?"

 Dr. Temple?"

-"Yes, I didn't dare explain why-he

-"Yes, I didn't temper I was afraid has such a violent temper I was afraid of what he'd do to Steve.
+"Yes.
+I didn't dare explain why-he has such a violent temper I was afraid of what he'd do to Steve.
 The only person I told was Viola"

 "Herb Weaver's wife?
 Your sister?"